 Has it ever occurred to you that you might be sued?
 After all, we do live in a litigious society where Seinfeld characters that sued for receiving a cup of coffee that was too hot have become all too real McDonald’s customers suing for the same reason in Seinfeld, a fictitious TV show.

 Have you heard there was a blogger that was actually sued for using a picture he didn’t have permission to use?
 He took the picture down, but it wasn’t enough for the photographer.
 The blogger had to get a lawyer.
 Have you also heard ignorance is no excuse under the law?
 Ignorance of the laws of using others’ photos won’t protect you.
 I prefer to play safe and make my own graphics.
-This post will tell you how to use Canva.com, a relatively new site, to do that.
+This post will tell you how to use Canva.com, to do that.

 There are many reasons to use Canva to make your own images.
 First, Canva was still in its testing stages just a year ago.
 Your photos will look unique.